amida-tech/blue-button-record/README.md

 };
 ```

-All the fields before 'patKey' directly comes from [blue-button](https://github.com/amida-tech/blue-button) models and is documented there.
-Remaining fields are identical for all collections.  'patKey' is the key for the patient whom this entry belongs.  'metadata.attribution' links patient data collections to merge history collections.  'reviewed=false' identifies all partial entries.  'archieved=true' identifies all partial entries that are ignored or merged and is not part of the health record.
+All the fields before 'pat_key' directly comes from [blue-button](https://github.com/amida-tech/blue-button) models and is documented there.
+Remaining fields are identical for all collections.  'pat_key' is the key for the patient whom this entry belongs.  'metadata.attribution' links patient data collections to merge history collections.  'reviewed=false' identifies all partial entries.  'archieved=true' identifies all partial entries that are ignored or merged and is not part of the health record.

 Since schema for all other collections follows the same pattern they will not be explicitly shown here.